 Observer/Witness; means a person who accompanies the audit team but does not act as an auditor.
-An observer can be an Accreditation Body such as UKAS or another interested party.
+An observer can be an Accreditation Body or another interested party.
 In addition, a technical expert may accompany an auditor but does not act as an auditor in the audit team unless qualified to do so.

 Registration; The process by which Clients gain and maintain certification against a standard.
 Registration covers all certification activities, including all activities required outside the certification process required to maintain Registration.
 For example, payment terms and conditions, and regulatory requirements.

 Registered Company; means an individual, body corporate or body unincorporated which has been granted a Certificate of Registration.

 Services; as set out in the quotation.

 Scope of Registration; means the range of products, services, and activities covered by the management system of a registered company specified on the Certificate of Registration.